This article is a detailed review of the Acer Predator Triton 500 PT515-51, in the top-specked configuration with a Core i7 processor,

 We found it to be slightly underpowered for an RTX 2080 Max-Q configuration, and as a result, the battery slowly discharges during demanding gaming sessions on the overclocked profile we’ve used in our tests, so you’ll have to take breaks after each couple of hours of playing.
 We’re looking for clarifications whether the final versions will also ship with a similar 180 W charger or a more adequate 230 W brick, which other OEMs are bundling on their RTX 2080 Max-Q variants.

-Update: NotebookCheck’s review of the Triton mentions the 180W charger is adequately sized for their RTX 2080 version.
-However, digging deeper into their results I noticed their RTX 2080 Max-Q implementation clocks at lower frequencies with gaming (1215 MHz in Witcher 3, compared to 1500+ MHz in FarCry 5/ Battlefield V on ours), and I believe that’s why their sample required less power.
-Unfortunately, we don’t have the tools to properly test power-drain, nor have we logged this behavior with HWinfo at the time of the article, so we only reported what we observed with actual use.
-Thus, take our findings with a grain of salt until we actually get more opinions and reviews of final retail models.
+review of the Triton mentions that the 180W charger is adequately sized for their RTX 2080 version.
+However, digging deeper into their results I noticed their RTX 2080 Max-Q implementation clocks at lower frequencies during gaming (1215 MHz in Witcher 3, compared to 1500+ MHz in FarCry 5/ Battlefield V on ours), and I believe that’s why their sample required less power.
+Unfortunately, we don’t have the tools to properly test power-drain, nor have we logged this behavior with HWinfo at the time of the article, so we only reported what we observed with actual use, thus, take our findings with a grain of salt until we actually get more opinions and reviews of final retail models.

 Price and availability

-The Acer Predator Triton 500 is shipping from the end of January 2019, with prices starting at around $3000 in the US for the RTX 2080 models.
+The Acer Predator Triton 500 is shipping from the end of January 2019, with prices starting at around $2500 in the US for the RTX 2080 models, which makes it one of the more affordable devices in its class, aside from the Clevo barebones.

 Acer did a great job with the Predator Triton 500, and even if there’s still room for refinements here and there, I’d expect this to be popular in its class in the months to come.